learn-co-students/javascript-strings-lab-bootcamp-prep-000/README.md

 But reading on, we only see `+Hello, everybody!` — what's going on?
 Why isn't there any `- actual` output?
 Well, there _was_ no actual output — it's just an empty string!
 That must be the problem!

-Next, the title tells us that `strings.js` "defines `myString`."
-Let's look in `strings.js` — sure enough, we see, at the top of the file, `myString = "";`.
+Next, the title tells us that `strings.js` "defines `greeting`."
+Let's look in `strings.js` — sure enough, we see, at the top of the file, `var greeting = "";`.
 Seems like a reasonable place to start.

 What if, instead of assigning `""` to `greeting`, we assign `"Hello, everybody!"`, like the test expects.
 Go ahead and change that line in `strings.js` so it reads